tuftsdev/comp20-yokada/landmarks/README.md

 (7).
 Clicking on my marker displays the name of the closest historic landmark from where I am, including the miles away, in an information window.

 (8).
-The map renders a polyline between my current location and the closest historic landmark at all time.
+The map renders a polyline between my current location and the closest historic landmark at all times.

 (9).
 Only one information window is displayed in the map at any time.